edgefarm/terraform-hcloud-kube-hetzner/README.md

 This project aims to create an optimal and highly optimized Kubernetes installation that is easily maintained, secure and automatic upgrades.
 We aimed for functionality as close as possible to GKE's auto-pilot.

-To achieve this, we built it on the shoulders of giants by choosing [openSUSE MicroOS](https://en.opensuse.org/Portal:MicroOS) as the base operating system and [k3s](https://k3s.io/) as the Kubernetes engine.
+To achieve this, we built it on the shoulders of giants by choosing [openSUSE MicroOS](https://en.opensuse.org/Portal:MicroOS) as the base operating system and [rke2](https://rke2.io/) as the Kubernetes engine.

 _Please note that we are not affiliates of Hetzner; this is just an open-source project striving to be an optimal solution for deploying and maintaining Kubernetes on Hetzner Cloud._

 ### Features

-- Maintenance-free with auto-upgrade to the latest version of MicroOS and k3s.
+- Maintenance-free with auto-upgrade to the latest version of MicroOS and rke2.
 - Proper use of the Hetzner private network to minimize latency and remove the need for encryption.
 - Automatic HA with the default setting of three control-plane nodes and two agent nodes.
 - Super-HA: Nodepools for both control-plane and agent nodes can be in different locations.
 - Possibility to have a single node cluster with a proper ingress controller.
 - Ability to add nodes and nodepools when the cluster is running.
 - Traefik ingress controller attached to a Hetzner load balancer with proxy protocol turned on.
-- Possibility to turn Longhorn on, and optionally also turn Hetzner CSI off.
 - Ability to switch to Calico as CNI, and Cilium can also be easily added.
 - Tons of flexible configuration options to suit all needs.